-Let me preface this review by saying I had no idea what to expect when I came here, I was simply looking at Yelp reviews and saw a lot of positive comments and so I made it a stop on one of my recent trips.
-That being said, I still have no freaking clue what it is that I saw there, what the purpose of it was or how to describe it.
-It was, without exaggeration, the strangest museum I have ever seen and it ranks up there with the stranger things I have seen in my life.
-I will try to review it in this blog, but honestly I have had a hard time even describing it in person so good luck if my writing doesn’t make a lot of sense, hopefully the pictures will be able to portray what I am saying.
+Let me preface this review by saying I had no idea what to expect when I came here, I was simply looking at Yelp reviews and saw a lot of positive comments, so I made it a stop on one of my recent trips.
+That being said, I still have no clue what it is that I saw there, what the purpose of it was or how to describe it.
+It was, without exaggeration, the strangest museum I have ever seen, and it ranks up there with the stranger things I have seen in my life.
+I will try to review it in this blog, but honestly, I have had a hard time even describing it in person so good luck if my writing doesn’t make a lot of sense; hopefully, the pictures will be able to portray what I am saying.
 Without further ado, the review of the Museum of Jurassic Technology.

 Their website describes it as “an educational institution dedicated to the advancement of knowledge and the public appreciation of the Lower Jurassic.
 Walking through the Museum, the visitor experiences, as it were, a walk back in time.
 The first exhibits encountered are the contemporary displays and reaching the far end of the Museum, the visitor is surrounded by the earliest exhibits.”
 It also features this quote.

 a chain of flowers into

 I guess I will start by talking about the different “exhibits” that the museum had, as this should provide a little more of an understanding of what it is that I saw there.
 I imagine these change often, and you may not see the same things when you go, but when I walked in and paid, the first room I entered had a miniature statue of Noah’s ark, some reindeer antlers and a desk that had something to do with electricity.